 - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.

-- We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
+- We timetable daily phonics lessons for any child in Years 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
-We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources – at pace.
+We use the Little Wandle Rapid Catch-up assessment to determine their current phonics level and teach the appropriate sections of the programme to close any gaps as quickly as possible.

 Teaching reading: Reading practice sessions three times a week